A92 road: History

+Designed by Tayside Regional Council, and built by Torith Civil Engineering, the Inverkeilor bypass opened in 1989.
+There was also a straightening of the road at Hawkhill and Courthill bends, to avoid an accident blackspot near Lunan in 2012/2013.

+The bridge over the South Esk at Montrose was replaced in December 2005, after it was deemed to be failing.

+In February 1997, the relief road for Montrose, taking traffic away from the town centre, was opened.
+The A92 now follows this route.

+There is a very short section of dual carriageway, about 1/4 of a mile long, built above Gourdon by Tractor Shovels, and opened in 1972.

 Numbering

 The A92 formerly continued north from Stonehaven through Aberdeen, and terminated at Fraserburgh.
 The section between Stonehaven and Aberdeen was renumbered A90 in 1994.
 Upon completion of the Aberdeen Western Peripheral Route (AWPR) in 2018, the section between Stonehaven and Blackdog was once again numbered as A92.
 The section between Blackdog and Fraserburgh has now been renumbered A90 and A952.

 The section of the A92 between Dundee and Aberdeen was formerly part of the Euroroute system, on route E120, a closed loop connecting Inverness, Aberdeen, Dundee and Perth.